-Revisions to new planting data for Forestry England have resulted in changes of up to 20 hectares per year for 2012-13 to 2021-22.
-These changes were introduced in Provisional Woodland Statistics 2022, following receipt of more up-to-date data.
+Revisions to new planting data for Forestry England have resulted in changes of up to 20 hectares per year for 2012/13 to 2021/22.
+Changes were introduced in Provisional Woodland Statistics 2022, following receipt of more up-to-date data.
+Additionally, Forestry England new planting data were revised upwards by less than 8 hectares for 2023/24 in Provisional Woodland Statistics 2025.

-Revisions to new planting data for Wales have resulted in changes of up to 150 hectares per year for new planting in 2015-16 to 2018-19 and up to 260 hectares per year for restocking over the same period.
+Revisions to new planting data for Wales have resulted in changes of up to 150 hectares per year for new planting in 2015/16 to 2018/19 and up to 260 hectares per year for restocking over the same period.
 These changes were introduced for the 2020 edition of Provisional Woodland Statistics following the addition of further grant schemes that had not been previously covered and revisions to the methodology for reporting on Rural Payments Wales data.

-Revisions to new planting and restocking data for 2015-16 and earlier years has resulted in:
+Revisions to new planting and restocking data for 2015/16 and earlier years has resulted in:

-- An increase of 0.1 thousand hectares in the new planting area for England, following inclusion of areas of land acquired for planting by the National Forest Company; and - Increases of 0.2 thousand hectares in 2014-15 and 0.1 thousand hectares in 2015-16 in the restocking areas in Northern Ireland, following revisions to historic data by the NI Forest Service.
+An increase of 0.1 thousand hectares in the new planting area for England, following inclusion of areas of land acquired for planting by the National Forest Company; and Increases of 0.2 thousand hectares in 2014/15 and 0.1 thousand hectares in 2015/16 in the restocking areas in Northern Ireland, following revisions to historic data by the NI Forest Service.

-The estimate for the area of private sector new planting in England for 2011-12 was revised upwards by 2.4% in June 2015, with the availability of improved data.
+The estimate for the area of private sector new planting in England for 2011/12 was revised upwards by 2.4% in June 2015, with the availability of improved data.

-Estimates for "other" woodland new planting were revised in June 2014 for 2010-11 to 2012-13 with the availability of improved data.
-The estimate for 2010-11 was revised upwards by 12%, while revisions for 2011-12 and 2012-13 were each smaller than 0.1%.
+Estimates for "other" woodland new planting were revised in June 2014 for 2010/11 to 2012/13 with the availability of improved data.
+The estimate for 2010/11 was revised upwards by 12%, while revisions for 2011/12 and 2012/13 were each smaller than 0.1%.

-For Northern Ireland, FS restocking figures were revised upwards in June 2017 by 0.2 thousand hectares in 2014-15 and 0.1 thousand hectares in 2015-16.
-FS restocking figures for conifers in Northern Ireland for 2011-12 were revised upwards in June 2013 by 0.4 thousand hectares from those provided in Forestry Statistics 2012 as a result of changes to the administrative systems.
+For Northern Ireland, FS restocking figures were revised upwards in June 2017 by 0.2 thousand hectares in 2014/15 and 0.1 thousand hectares in 2015/16.
+FS restocking figures for conifers in Northern Ireland for 2011/12 were revised upwards in June 2013 by 0.4 thousand hectares from those provided in Forestry Statistics 2012 as a result of changes to the administrative systems.